-Just between us, I never set out to make a career of herbal medicine.
-Until 10 years ago, the only herbs I knew about were flavoring my favorite spaghetti sauce and mixed into cookie recipes.
+Just between us, I never set out to make a career of herbalism.
+Until a major health event changed my view of the world, culinary spices were the only herbs in my world.
 It never occurred to me that my kitchen spice rack might be chock full of healthy, natural medicine.
 That was before a July afternoon visit to the doctor changed everything.

 In 2003, I was lying in an oncologist’s exam room, recovering from a needle biopsy.
 All I could think about was how unfair it was that I was only 40 and facing breast cancer.
 While I was on the phone crying to my girlfriend, she said, “Why don’t you go see my naturopathic doctor?
 He’s helped everyone in my family, and he might have some ideas for you.”

-A few weeks after my first appointment, my chronic stomach pain and fibromyalgia symptoms were 80% better, ‘side effects’ of the natural supplements he gave me.
-I even maintained my weight through the chemo treatments and never developed an infection or serious side effect.
+A few weeks after my first appointment, my chronic stomach pain and fibromyalgia symptoms were 80% better, a result of the natural supplements he gave me.
+I maintained my weight through the chemo treatments and never developed an infection or serious side effect.

 A few months later, I started seeing a counselor to help me cope with the stress of chemotherapy and radiation.
-She made what seemed like a strange suggestion at the time – stop eating ‘white’.
-What she meant was eliminate grains that had all the fiber removed (usually referred to as processed food), and cut out sugary food as much as I could.
+She made what seemed like a strange suggestion at the time – stop eating ‘white foods’.
+What she meant was eliminate grains that had all the fiber removed (aka processed food) and cut out sugary food as much as I could.

-“What does food have to do with feeling stressed?”, I wondered.
-But I followed her instructions anyway [which included a few simple supplements from the health food store], and I went from feeling exhausted nearly all day, every day, to having a radically higher energy level in a short 2-3 weeks.
-Plus, I could finally sleep without much pain and say ‘yes’ to ordinary activities that were once too strenuous and exhausting, like gardening and college classes.
+I wondered, “What does food have to do with feeling stressed?”
+But I followed her instructions anyway (which included a few simple supplements from the health food store), and I went from feeling exhausted nearly all day, every day to having a radically higher energy level in a short 2-3 weeks.
+I could finally sleep because pain wasn’t a constant part of my day and night anymore.
+I could say “yes” to ordinary activities that were once too strenuous and exhausting, like gardening and college classes.

 That’s how I ended up at a busy, Midwest herbal clinic.